-Internships are an excellent way for someone to get experience in a given field and to see if it is a good fit for them.
-It is also a great way for a person to get their foot in the door at a company.
+Internships are an excellent way to get experience in a given field and to see if it is a good fit for you.
+It is also a great way to get your foot in the door at a company.
 Here is what you need to know if you're looking for internship opportunities in Ireland.

 How to find an internship in Ireland